A Bold New Chapter

 The pilot program is designed to strengthen Palo Verde’s academic offerings, provide innovative learning opportunities, and help stabilize and grow student enrollment in an increasingly competitive educational environment.

-Palo Verde will be the first high school in Tucson to offer this innovative four-day school week model, providing students and families with a unique balance of academic rigor, flexibility, and real-world learning opportunities.
+Palo Verde will be the first public high school in Tucson to offer this innovative four-day school week model, providing students and families with a unique balance of academic rigor, flexibility, and real-world learning opportunities.

 The schedule creates opportunities for students to participate in internships, job shadowing, career exploration, tutoring, and other experiences that support college, career, and life readiness.